Lspace-io/lspace-server/README.md

 ![The Librarian - Lspace Mascot](assets/images/lspace_librarian.png)

+Lspace eliminates context-switching friction by letting you capture insights from any AI session and instantly make them available across all your tools - turning scattered conversations into persistent, searchable knowledge.

 Lspace is an open-source API backend and server that implements the **Model Context Protocol (MCP)**.
 It enables developers to integrate intelligent knowledge base generation and management capabilities into their workflows, connecting AI agents and other tools to managed content repositories.
 (See [modelcontextprotocol.io](https://modelcontextprotocol.io) for more on MCP).

 For comprehensive technical documentation, project details, and an example of a knowledge base built with Lspace, please see the [official Lspace documentation repository](https://github.com/Lspace-io/lspace-docs).